 The Department of Communication offers a rewarding curriculum that focuses on the process and effects of communication, the Internet and personal media, in both mediated and face-to-face contexts.
 Building on a foundation in the liberal arts that provides a broad-based general education, the study of communication teaches students how to express their ideas and values in spoken, written and visual messages.
-Please review the Program Requirements and Course Descriptions for more detailed information.
+Please review the program requirements and course descriptions in the SXU Academic Catalog for more detailed information.

 The department develops effective communicators who not only are skilled in using communication technologies but also understand that socially responsible communication is an interaction among people that requires both skill and sensitivity.
 Students also learn how to evaluate the effectiveness of messages produced by others.

 Students majoring in communication can select from three concentrations of study: